-Spain’s elegant capital, Madrid, is famous for its boulevards and parks and as a centre of world’s most renowned art museums.
+Spain’s elegant capital, Madrid, is famous for its boulevards and parks and as a center of world’s most renowned art museums.
 Prado Museum hosts works of Goya, Velázquez and other Spanish and European masters.
 Reina Sofia Museum hosts one of Picasso’s best works – Guernica.
 Madrid is also very modern city that offers great restaurant and night life experience and famous Gran Via street is lined up with shops for high end shopping experience.

-Top things to do.
 You can, of course, visit world top museums and famous landmarks from the list above, take a hop-on hop-off bus tour, or go on a bike and foodie tour to many local restaurants with amazing food and wines.
 Daily trips to nearby cities are also recommended.

-Interesting facts about Madrid:
+Interesting facts about Madrid

 Situated at 650 meters above sea level, Madrid is the capital of Europe at the highest altitude.

 The only monument to the devil in the world is located in the Madrid’s Retiro Park.